pingshunhuangalex/qmk-keydo/README.md

 # QMK Keydo

-A Colemak-DH based QMK firmware with ergo and programming in mind, designed for polyglots.
+A Colemak-DH based QMK firmware with ergo and programming in mind, designed for polyglots (compatible with [Keydo]).

 > Only one keymap is allowed for each keyboard profile.
 >